lixixibj/DeepTVAR-data-code/README.md

 #### 3. QBLL
-The following Matlab code from [Katerina's personal website](https://sites.google.com/site/katerinapetrovawebpage/research) will make predictions from 20 training samples using QBLL model
+The following Matlab code from [Katerina's personal website](https://sites.google.com/site/katerinapetrovawebpage/research) will make predictions from 20 training samples using the QBLL model
 ```
 QBLL_EU_3_prices.m
 ```
-The output of forecasting accuracies in terms of APE and SIS at h=1,...,12 is
+The output of forecasting accuracies in terms of MSE, MAPE, MIS and MSIS at h=1,...,12 is
 ```
 ts